Last Updated: November 15, 2022

 Interviewing children and teens about their perceptions of the community and its needs is often entertaining, and sometimes especially insightful.
 If you have a "hot button issue," ask the kids what they think about it.
-This is appropriate for a community of any size and character, and often results in great winter newsletter articles.
+Their comments will be unfiltered.
+It's an oblique way to address an explosive public policy issue.
+The kid interview angle is appropriate for a community of any size and character, and often results in great winter newsletter articles.

-6. Urge observance of World Kindness Day on November 13.
-This idea is catching on in many countries.
-Give some concrete examples of acts of kindness that would be especially welcome in and relevant to your own community, or even call our some kind interactions you have witnessed on your sidewalks and in your shops recently.
+Or urge observance of World Kindness Day on November 13.
+This idea is catching on in many countries, although the pandemic has overshadowed this and many other good impulses in communities.
+Give some concrete examples of acts of kindness that would be especially welcome in and relevant to your own community, or even call out some kind interactions you have witnessed on your sidewalks and in your shops recently.

 If you need ideas, browse this website to find topics relevant to your situation.
-As a hint, on our sitemap page, we include links to downloadable lists of pages appropriate for different sizes of cities and various community development interests.
+As a hint, on our sitemap page, find the yellow box where we include links to downloadable lists of pages appropriate for different sizes of cities and various community development interests.

-9. If winter is depressing for a lot of people in your community, either due to temperature or less sunlight, call attention to one or many places or experiences in your community that might provide a few hours of temporary relief.
+9. If winter is depressing for a lot of people in your community, due to the cold, less sunlight, or the prevalence of illness, call attention to one or many places or experiences in your community that might provide a few hours of temporary relief.
 If the outlook for your neighborhood, city, or even country is looking grim right now, take the opportunity to review the basics of asset-based community development in your newsletter and suggest an attitude shift from dwelling on our problems to appreciating and building on our assets.